About

 A statement about my current work and painting practice:

 There is much overlap between my creative practice and my Jewish spirituality.
-Hakarat HaTov, the Jewish tenet of “looking for the good,” is my inner compass and drives how I perceive and interact with the world.
-As a chronic overthinker, looking for the good grounds me in the present.
-I slow down and take in my environment, finding inspiration and wonder in the everyday details.
+Hakarat HaTov, the Jewish tenet of looking for the good, is my inner compass and drives how I perceive and interact with the world.
+As a chronic overthinker, looking for the good and paying attention to details grounds me in the present.
+I slow down and take in my environment, finding inspiration and wonder in the everyday.
 This journey is translated in my art through color, and texture.